 - Virtual colonoscopy involving the full prep of a colonoscopy followed by a CT scan

 Early detection is very important in the fight against cancer.
 Therefore, taking a mental note of the colorectal cancer warning signs can be crucial in talking to your doctor as early as possible.
 Also, be sure you are adhering to your doctor’s recommendations on when to receive your routine screenings - even if you are not experiencing any symptoms.
-Together, we work together for a future without cancer.
+Together, we work for a future without cancer.

 Updated: Screening guidelines in this article were updated on November 3, 2021.